The third center of force, Manipura Chakra, can be found on a subtle level outside of the physical body, underneath the navel.

 Its corresponding element is fire (tejas tattva), and when this inner fire is balanced, it grants self-confidence, optimism, perfect health, excellent digestion, and a high energetic level, which allows a person to work hard without tiring easily.
 Imbalances in this third chakra include low self-esteem, indecisiveness, oversensitive to criticism, anger and control issues, and aggressiveness.

 This third center of force is represented as a lotus with ten petals.
-The bija mantra for the activation of Manipura Chakra is “RAM.”
+The bija mantra for the activation of Manipura Chakra Yoga is “RAM.”

 The practitioner may awaken the fire from the third chakra through the perseverant practice of certain asanas, bandhas, pranayama techniques and/or meditations.